ashitha1710/feather-press/README.md

 2. Check Aiven's dashboard for database metrics
 3. Use Netlify's analytics for frontend monitoring
 ```
-Feather Press is more than just a publishing tool — it is a powerful yet elegant ecosystem for digital creators.
+chyrp lite is more than just a publishing tool — it is a powerful yet elegant ecosystem for digital creators.
 With its modular architecture, enterprise-ready deployment, and intuitive design philosophy, it delivers the perfect balance between simplicity for beginners and scalability for professionals.

-🚀 Whether for personal blogging, collaborative media publishing, or professional knowledge sharing, Feather Press stands as a versatile, future-ready solution.
+🚀 Whether for personal blogging, collaborative media publishing, or professional knowledge sharing, chyrp lite stands as a versatile, future-ready solution.